Flowering Plants for Late Summer and Fall

 Dusty Miller (Senecio cineraria)

 Dusty Miller is the common name of four different plants that have physical similarities – Senecio cineraria, Centaurea cineraria, Lychnis coronaria, and Spyridium parvifolium.
 Senecio is the one found most often in the United States.
 It is a sun-loving plant with gray-green leaves and small yellow or white flowers.
 The flowers are frequently pinched off by gardeners because the ornamental value of the plant is in its foliage.
+Though Dusty Miller may seem a little drab at first, the gray color of the foliage creates a lovely contrast against green plants and bright flowers.

 Lavenders include 39 species native to Asia, Northern Africa, the Mediterranean, and Southern Europe.
 They include annuals, herbs, and shrubs.
 Lavender is a lovely and fragrant plant that is grown in gardens worldwide.
 The flowers and buds are used in potpourri, and flower spikes are common in dried flower arrangements.